Ravindra354/LeicesterUniversityPortal/README.md

-Leicester University Portal is a comprehensive Java-based University Management System built using Java Swing for the GUI and MySQL for the backend.
+It is a University Management System.
+The Leicester University Portal is a comprehensive Java-based University Management System built using Java Swing for the GUI and MySQL for the backend.
 It allows administrative users to manage various academic and administrative tasks within a university environment.